 - Prepare final submission, ensuring you comply with our final submission requirements.

 - Receive all external approvals and prerequisites to works

-- Submit final drawings and documentation to Water Corporation.
+- Submit final drawings and documentation to us.

-- will be valid for 12 months – if construction has not started in this period, the acceptance will lapse and you must re-submit
+- will be valid for 12 months – if construction has not started in this period, a re-submission may be required

 - any alterations to the design after acceptance must be discussed with us – a new submission may be necessary.